 Ask the average person about their favorite dinners, and they’re certain to mention BBQ ribs over and over!
 With this recipe, you can easily make delicious, fall-off-the-bone ribs for two.
 All you need is a Crock-Pot or slow cooker!
-Follow the video or written instructions below to get make these wonderful, slow cooked Crock-Pot baby back ribs.
+Follow the video or written instructions below to get make these wonderful, slow-cooked ribs in a Crock-Pot.

 BBQ Ribs for Two Recipe